shootthebit/stb-dropdown/README.md

 Do you like saving time?
 Then this is the plugin for you.

 I hate looking at stuff like this.
-For everytime I want to use a fancy select.
 ```html
 <div class="dropdown">
   <button class="btn btn-default dropdown-toggle" type="button" id="dropdownMenu1" data-toggle="dropdown" aria-haspopup="true" aria-expanded="true">